devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

   - ``c`` creates ``.devassistant`` file (containing some sane initial meta information about the project) in given directory
-  - ``dda_dependencies`` let's you install dependencies from ``.devassistant`` file (devassistant will use dependencies from original assistant and specified ``dependencies`` attribute, if any - this has the same structure as ``dependencies`` in normal assistants, and is evaluated in current assistant context, not the original assistant context)
+  - ``dda_dependencies`` let's you install dependencies from ``.devassistant`` file (DevAssistant will use dependencies from original assistant and specified ``dependencies`` attribute, if any - this has the same structure as ``dependencies`` in normal assistants, and is evaluated in current assistant context, not the original assistant context)